3liz/lizmap-documentation/source/install/ldap.rst

     searchGroupBaseDN=""

 See details about how to set these parameters in a section below.

-.. note:: these parameters could be in the ldapdao section of auth.coord.ini.php
-          configuration files, but it is not recommended to modify these files, as when you do upgrade, you should do modification again in them.

 To finish to enable the module, run *php lizmap/install/installer.php*